faithkane3/example_classification_project/README.md

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

 > - I found that all of the classification models I created, LogisticRegression, DecisionTree, RandomForest, and KNeighbors predicted the species of Iris equally well using the features `sepal_width`, `sepal_length`, `petal_length`, `petal_width`.
 > - I chose my DecisionTree model as my best model with a 90% accuracy rate for predicting my target value, species.
-This model outperformed my baseline score of 33% accuracy, so it's has value.
+This model outperformed my baseline score of 33% accuracy, so it has value.
-> - Some initial exploration and statistical testing revealed that engineering some new features like petal area or sepal area might help my models predict with even more accuracy, and with more time, I would like to test that hypothesis.
+> - Some initial exploration and statistical testing revealed that engineering some new features like petal area or sepal area might help my models predict with even more accuracy, and with more time, I would like to test this hypothesis.

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>